Winter Fuel Payment - you have not received it before

 If you receive State Pension or certain other benefits you will be paid automatically and don’t need to claim.

-You also don't need to claim if you're eligible and receiving at least one of the following (during the week of 17-23 September 2012):
+You also don't need to claim if you're eligible and receiving at least one of the following benefits (during the week of 16-22 September 2013):

 - State Pension